-• The treasurer is appointed annually by and is accountable to the Vestry.
+• The assistant treasurer is appointed annually by the Vestry following a recommendation by the Treasurer and is accountable to the Treasurer and the Vestry.
 S/he may be removed by a majority vote of the Vestry.

 APPENDIX 2: ACKNOWLEDGEMENT OF PARISH CREDIT CARD POLICY